-A global epidemic of attacks on ethical physicians, which endangers patients, will be a focus of the 13th UNESCO World Conference on Bioethics, Medical Ethics & Health Law, Nov 27-29, at the Ramada Hotel in Jerusalem.
+A global epidemic of attacks on ethical physicians, which endangers patients, was a focus of the 13th UNESCO World Conference on Bioethics, Medical Ethics & Health Law, held Nov 27-29, at the Ramada Hotel in Jerusalem.

-Lawrence Huntoon, M.D., Ph.D., will present the keynote address on “Sham Peer Review: a Worldwide Phenomenon.”
+AAPS Director Lawrence Huntoon, M.D., Ph.D., presented the keynote address on “Sham Peer Review: a Worldwide Phenomenon.”
 Dr. Huntoon, a neurologist practicing in New York, is editor-in-chief of the Journal of American Physicians and Surgeons.

 Sham peer review targets physicians in a potentially career-ending administrative process, for reasons other than legitimate patient-care concerns, such as anti-competitive motives.
 Physicians have virtually no due-process rights in such actions.